How Much Does It Cost to Live In Iceland?

 Iceland : Cost of Living by City

-The restaurants in Iceland are very expensive, that is why local citizens often recommend that you buy food in the supermarkets or the markets and cook yourself.
+The restaurants in Iceland are very expensive, which is why local citizens often recommend that you buy food in the supermarkets or the markets and cook it yourself.

-The combo meal in McDonald’s or a similar eatery is $12.82, while the bill for the three-course meal in a mid-range restaurant for two people is $102.60.
+The combo meal in McDonald’s or a similar eatery is $14.092, while the bill for a three-course meal in a mid-range restaurant for two people is $98.8.

 The food in the markets is not cheap at all.